Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Marcus called this the “instant cool” bed, and he wasn’t wrong—the surface felt noticeably less heat-trappy during the first 20 minutes than the others.
-When I moved from side to back, the mattress had a lively rebound that kept me from feeling swallowed by foam, which helped on nights when my lower back was tight.
-Carlos liked the midsection stability but noticed more vibration when someone shifted across the surface, especially during quick turns.
-Mia appreciated the responsiveness, but she also noted that the comfort felt slightly more “buoyant” than “hugging,” so her pressure relief depended on getting her pillow height just right.
+Marcus called this the instant-cool bed, and in our nightly use the surface felt cooler in the first stretch than the others.
+When I moved from side to back, the mattress had a lively rebound that helped on nights when my lower back was tight.
+Carlos liked the midsection stability but noticed more vibration when someone shifted across the surface, especially during quicker turns.
+Mia appreciated the responsiveness, but her pressure relief depended more on pillow setup than it did on the plusher-topped beds.

 What we liked:

-• Cooling feel showed up fast in real use
+• Cool surface feel showed up fast in real use

-• Easy turning and a lively hybrid rebound
+• Easy turning with a lively hybrid rebound

 • Support held up well under heavier load